Updated on November 10, 2023 by Julie McCool

-Our 21 favorite local restaurants in Charlottesville VA—from casual markets to special occasion and date night dining options—offer unique flavors and menus in this historic Virginia city.
-Charlottesville is one of our favorite day trips and getaway destinations and we have visited many times during our 25 years in Virginia.
+Our 21 favorite local restaurants in Charlottesville VA—from casual markets to special occasion and date night dining—offer unique flavors and menus in this historic Virginia city.
+Charlottesville is one of our favorite day trips and getaway destinations and we have visited it many times during our 25+ years in Virginia.

-Plan your visit with our complete guide: Charlottesville Getaway to Thomas Jefferson’s Virginia Home.
+Plan your visit: Charlottesville Getaway to Thomas Jefferson’s Virginia Home.

 Favorite Local Restaurants in Charlottesville Virginia

 We have sampled a wide variety of Cville restaurants, and we're rounding up our favorites here.
 Of course, these are not all of the best restaurants in Charlottesville.
 Rather, these are all local restaurants that we have personally tried, enjoyed, and are happy to recommend.

 We worked with the Charlottesville Tourism Office for some of our meals while we dined at others on our own.
 And when our daughter was an engineering student at the University of Virginia (Go Hoos!) we had many opportunities to try different Charlottesville restaurants.

 Restaurants below are grouped in three Charlottesville areas, then listed alphabetically:

 - restaurants near the University of Virginia, ideal for a meal with your favorite UVA student

 - favorite places to eat outside downtown Cville and in nearby Crozet.

 Opening hours for the Charlottesville restaurants listed here were last updated in April 2022.
 Follow the links for the latest status as hours continue to shift as indoor dining reopens.